JoshuaDiaz/CV-with-FPGA/Writeups/Lab Info/Lab Doc.md

 To begin, collect an OV7670 camera and a DE0-Nano FPGA for your team.
 You will need to split into two teams to complete this lab, so decide which members will go into each.
 Team Camera will be working on setting up the OV7670 camera with the Arduino.
 Team FPGA will work on creating a downsampler in Verilog, and writing an image to the VGA display.
 Once *both* teams are done, work to combine the two and display the camera's image to the display.
 Once a subteam is done with their task. they may begin implementing their image processor in Verilog.

 ### PLL
 Each team will need a clock to run their respective devices.
-The camera requires a 24MHz MCLK (External clock) and the VGA module requires
+The camera requires a 24MHz MCLK (External clock) and the VGA module requires a 25MHz clock to drive the screen.
+RAM also uses read and write clocks.

+The FPGA can generate a 50 MHz Clock called CLOCK_50, though we require slower clocks than this.
+Although we may divide these in logic, this approach is succeptible to clock skew and it is much more pragmatic to use a *phase-locked loop*.
+This will ensure that the clocks are treated in the FPGA as actual clock lines, preventing skew.
+To use one of these, we'll use a piece *Altera* IP that comes with Quartus II.

+We first need to download the template for the Quartus II project.

 ### Team Camera